EU Blue Card in Germany: how to get in 2023

 - Submitting an incomplete set of documents;

-- Specifying inaccurate/false information in the documents submitted;
+- Specifying inaccurate or false information in the documents submitted;

 - Being proposed insufficient prospective salary;